tieberghien/darkly/03_SQL_Union-based_Injection_Members/Ressources/writeup.md

     1 AND 1=2 UNION SELECT table_name, column_name FROM information_schema.columns

-(Note that we know information_schema has two columns based on further investigation.)
+(Note that we know information_schema has two columns upon further investigation.)

 The table_name "users" has "first_name", "last_name", "town", "country", "planet", "Commentaire" and "countersign" columns.